 The Florida Atlantic - HIPAA website provides information and guidance on the policies, procedures and forms related to HIPAA compliance at Florida Atlantic: www.fau.edu/hipaa/.

 When to use Qualtrics or Redcap?

-Surveys conducted at FAU require the approval of a dean or vice president, with certain limited exceptions.
+Surveys conducted at Florida Atlantic require the approval of a dean or vice president, with certain limited exceptions.
 In addition, the survey will also need approval of the university's survey research committee, led by the Assistant Vice Provost for Institutional Effectiveness & Analysis.
 Requests for such approval can be submitted to the committee by submitting a ticket using the Submit a Request button.

 Surveys must also comply with the university policy on the administration of surveys and questionnaires.